 Gaming theoreticians have never been able to reach a widely accepted consensus over the exact point in history when blackjack was invented.

 Some claim it was invented by the Romans, others have traced it back to the Spanish writer Miguel de Cervantes and his literary artwork.
 The strongest argument over blackjack’s origin states it kicked off around 1700 in French casinos, where it was referred to as Vingt-et-Un which translates into 21.
 Some claim it most likely derives from two French card games – Chemin de Fer and French Ferme.

-A vale of mystery only added to blackjack’s popularity as a game which evolved over centuries to become the game girl gamblers – and men alike – simply adore.
+A vale of mystery only added to blackjack’s popularity as a game that evolved over centuries to become the game players simply adore.
 The online casino industry marked an important milestone in blackjack’s history, however.
 Today, this game – due to the expansion of live dealer casinos in particular – is available in various versions and styles that add to its beauty and style.

 On this page, you will find the top roulette games online and only the best casino sites to play roulette for free and real money.